 - Snoring: Snoring may occur or persist for up to 14 days following T&A. Also,

 - A temporary change in voice can occur due to resonance in the throat.
 This will resolve with time.

 - Escher or “scabs” The tonsil area heals by forming eschar or “scab”.
 This is whitish-gray in appearance.
 The uvula is often swollen.
 The tongue can be swollen, numb, or irritated for a few days.
 The tonsil areas will be pink when fully healed.

 - Bad breathe: Occurs in most children for 1-2 weeks after surgery.
 This will resolve.

 - Bleeding: It is not uncommon to have a little bit of bloody saliva or mucus on the day of the surgery.
 Please call if you have any frank bleeding from the mouth that can take the form of spitting blood, coughing blood, or throwing up blood.
 Call your surgeon if you have any bleeding, day or night.

 - Medications: Pain medication(s) as per your surgeon’s instructions.
 Commonly used medications include acetaminophen, Ibuprofen, and prescription acetaminophen/hydrocodone.

 - Antibiotic if prescribed by your surgeon.

 - Follow-up appointment: A routine follow-up visit is usually made for about 2 weeks after surgery.
 This appointment is usually made when the surgery is scheduled.

-Dr. Rohn and Dr. Gamble are ear, nose, throat, and sinus surgeons with offices located in Plano and Dallas.
+Dr. Rohn, Dr. Gamble and Dr. Kubala are ear, nose, throat, and sinus surgeons with offices located in Plano and Dallas.
 If you would like to schedule an appointment with our office, please call us our Plano office at 972-378-0633 or Dallas office at 214-239-1641.